 Just when you thought an Emoji would get the job done as far as UI (User Interface) Novelty or “icon design fun” is concerned for smartphone users, there are some fun hidden tricks within the texting capabilities of specific Apple© iPhones (iPhone 6S, 6S Plus).
 These novel texting tricks I have discovered have focused on expressions of “Congratulations.”
 These nice thoughts and congratulatory expressions, in combination with falling confetti, have taken the “novelty” of texting on an IPhone to a whole new level.
+And there are lots of options and paths for UI novelty as far as iPhone emojis are concerned.

 Having stumbled upon this awesome animation that appears by texting a specific keyword like “Congrats” or “Congratulations” is a fun example of Apple’s ability to bring some great novelty to IPhones – well, of course, besides allowing Emojis to be transmitted like an early version of Atari© Pong.
 By Pong, I mean a version of classic pong without the speed adjustments and monochrome sets (Please see Engadget.com blog of an old Atari© Pong review here).
 Ah, but I digress a tad. **Sigh** Those were the good old black and white, home arcade, TV playing days.
 Pong is a topic that stirs emotions in many Generation-Xers like myself, so no need to stir the video gamers’ cauldrons.
 No need to bounce around that topic of conversation much more.
 Heh.